uh-dcm/forum-scrappers/README.md

 ## Issues/Tweaks
 ### Ongoing
 ## Ongoing tasks:
+ - polish kauppalehti spider, there are some bugs
  - making scraper for ylilauta.org
  - Designing a scraper builder process(the file is a failed idea atm)